bootstrap-vue/bootstrap-vue/src/components/form-input/README.md

 in characters) is not supported.
 Use styling, utility classes, or the layout rows (`<b-row>`) and columns (`<b-col>`) to set the desired width.

-## Contextual States
+## Contextual states

 Bootstrap includes validation styles for `valid` and `invalid` states on most form controls.

-Generally speaking, you’ll want to use a particular state for specific types of feedback:
+Generally speaking, you'll want to use a particular state for specific types of feedback:

-- `'invalid'` (or `false`) is great for when there’s a blocking or required field.
+- `'invalid'` (or `false`) is great for when there's a blocking or required field.
 A user must fill in this field properly to submit the form.
 - `'valid'` (or `true`) is ideal for situations when you have per-field validation throughout a form and want to encourage a user through the rest of the fields.